technoweenie/technoweenie.github.com/_posts/2014/2014-9-1-weather-light.md

 ## Step 1: Get the temperature

-The first thing the script needs to do, is get the temperature.
-There are two
+The first thing the script needs is the temperature.
+There are two ways to get
-ways: either through an argument in the script (useful for testing), or the Weather API.
+it: through an argument in the script (useful for testing), or a Weather API.
 This is a simple script that pulls the current temperature from the API forecast results.

 ```ruby
 if temp = ARGV[0]